Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Methodology and Implementation

 \section{Methodology and Implementation}

-This section introduces the detailed design of the proposed model.
-Particularly, the general graph learning methodology, the strategy to incorporate uncommon trading days into the dataset and the method to learn from a time-varying adjacency matrix are discussed in detail.
-In general, the proposed model can be seen as an extension of the DCRNN model with necessary revisions and transformations applied for better multivariate RV forecasts.
-The proposed model is called the DCRNN-RV model.
+This section introduces the detailed design of the proposed model, including the basic graph learning theory, the strategy to handle uncommon trading days, the method to learn the volatility graph adjacency matrix from data, and the formulation of the proposed DCRNN-HAR model.